 - You may need blood tests before your surgery.
 You may also need x-rays, a CT scan, or an MRI of your spine.
 Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 Ask caregivers about directions for eating and drinking.

 - Ask your caregiver before you take any medicine on the day of your surgery.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.
 Caregivers will check that your medicines will not interact poorly with the medicine you need for surgery.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.

-You will be taken to a room where you can rest until you are fully awake.
-You will have to lie flat for about 1-2 hours so the cement can harden.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove your bandage soon after your procedure to check your wound.
-Once caregivers see that you are not having any problems, you may be able to go home.
-If you are staying in the hospital, you may be taken back to your room.
+You will be taken to a room to rest until you are fully awake.
+You will have to lie flat for up to 2 hours so the cement can fully harden.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.

 - You have a fever.